actions/delete-package-versions/README.md

 ### Delete a specific version from a package hosted in a different repo than the workflow

 The token input is required to delete a version of a package hosted in a different repo than the workflow.
 The [token][token] only needs the delete packages scope.
-It is recommended [to store the token as a secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
+It is recommended [to store the token as a secret][secret].
 In this example the [token][token] was stored as a secret named __GITHUB_PAT__.

 ```yaml
 - uses: actions/delete-package-versions@v1